-- 19.1 The site may justify any restrictions to goats' access to natural grazing pasture. - The only acceptable justifications refer to the welfare of the goat and/or to meet other requirements of this Standard.
-Transport is also justified, so long as it meets the other requirements of this Standard.

-- 19.2 Where their goats spend the majority of their time in a shelter or other enclosed space, the site shall provide goats with access to environmental enrichment that encourages exploratory, foraging and play behaviours. - This means providing logs, stumps, raised platforms and/or mounds etc. - 19.3 Where their goats spend the majority of their time in a shelter or other enclosed space, the site shall have a written goat welfare plan that is reviewed at least annually.
+- 19.1 The site may justify any restrictions to fibre-producing animals' access to natural grazing pasture. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard.
+Transport is also justified, so long as it meets the other requirements of this Standard. - 19.2 Where their fibre-producing animals spend the majority of their time in a shelter or other enclosed space, the site shall provide fibre-producing animals with access to environmental enrichment that encourages exploratory, foraging and play behaviours. - For cashmere goats, this means providing logs, stumps, raised platforms and/or mounds etc. - Enclosed spaces are anything that restricts an animal's freedom of movement and include but are not limited to housing, fenced areas and transportation vehicles. - 19.3 Where their fibre-producing animals spend the majority of their time in a shelter or other enclosed space, the site shall have a written fibre-producing animal welfare plan that is reviewed at least annually. - 19.4 The site shall ensure that the housing for fibre-producing animals who spend the majority of their time in enclosures has enough space.

-Enclosed spaces include exercise yards.

-- 19.4 The site shall ensure that the housing for goats who spend the majority of their time in enclosures has at least $2m^2$ of space per goat. - 19.5 The site shall ensure that goats who spend the majority of their time in enclosures have access to an exercise area that is at least $5m^2$ per goat. - This is in addition to the area set aside for housing. - 19.6 Where used, the site shall ensure that housing, fencing, transport vehicles and transport loading facilities are constructed and maintained so as not to cause injury and/or distress to goats. - 19.7 The site shall ensure that any enclosed spaces are free from dangerous debris and objects.
+- For cashmere goats, enough space is at least 2m2 of space per goat. - 19.5 The site shall ensure that fibre-producing animals who spend the majority of their time in enclosures have access to an outdoor exercise area with enough space. - This is in addition to the area set aside for housing. - For cashmere goats, enough space is at least 5m2 of space per goat. - 19.6 Where used, the site shall ensure that housing, fencing, transport vehicles and transport loading facilities are constructed and maintained so as not to cause injury and/or distress to the fibre-producing animals. - 19.7 The site shall ensure that any enclosed spaces are free from dangerous debris and objects. - 19.8 Where used, the site shall ensure that housing, transport vehicles and transport loading facilities are free from unpleasant or strong odours. - The aim is that ammonia levels are below 1-2 parts per million at the height of the animals and there are 10-20 air changes per hour. - 19.9 Where artificial lighting is used, the site shall ensure that fibre-producing animals are not exposed to artificial lighting for more than 16 hours of any 24-hour period. - 19.10 The site shall ensure that fibre-producing animals have access to natural light during daylight hours. - 19.11 Where used in housing, the site shall ensure that artificial flooring is suitable for the fibre-producing animals to sleep on. - This means soft, deformable, clean, dry and not bare concrete or similar. - 19.11.1 The site shall not keep sick, injured, pregnant and/or young (less than one year) fibre-producing animals on slatted floors. - 19.12 The site may not keep fibre-producing animals on slatted floors. - 19.13 The site shall remove wet manure from shelters daily.

-This includes transportation vehicles.

-- 19.8 Where used, the site shall ensure that housing, transport vehicles and transport loading facilities are well-ventilated. - 19.9 Where artificial lighting is used, the site shall ensure that goats are not exposed to artificial lighting for more than 16 hours of any 24-hour period. - 19.10 The site may ensure that goats have access to natural light during daylight hours. - 19.11 Where used, the site shall ensure that artificial flooring is suitable for goats to sleep on.

-This means clean, dry and not bare concrete or similar.

-- 19.11.1 The site shall not keep sick, injured, pregnant and/or young (less than one year) goats on slatted floors. - 19.12 The site may not keep goats on slatted floors. - 19.13 The site shall remove wet manure from shelters daily.